handoyo18/LikesRatio/README.md

 Likesratio created to help new developers to make a simple reporting webapps from csv or sqlite source, while Sam's pricemate more focused to web scrapping.
 This webapp use youtube trending videos data from 2016.

-The web app shows a simple visualization (with tooltips) of the likes and dislikes of the YouTube video, which color coded by the video category.
+The web app shows a simple interactive visualization with tooltips of the likes and dislikes of the YouTube video, which color coded by the video category.

 ## Dependencies